YoussefNour/tetris-game/docs/ARCHITECTURE.md

 - **Testable**: Each module can be tested in isolation
 - **Maintainable**: Clear boundaries between systems
 - **Extensible**: Easy to add new features without breaking existing code
+- **Event-ready**: Modules can adopt event-driven communication as needs emerge
 - **LLM-Friendly**: Well-documented with clear patterns for AI-assisted development

 ---